-J. Administrative Interpretation
+KJ.
+Administrative Interpretation

-The County shall make administrative decisions and interpretations of the policies and regulations of this Program and the Act in accordance with Chapter 20.07 TCC.
-The County shall consult with Ecology to ensure that any formal written interpretations are consistent with the purpose and intent of Chapter 90.58 RCW, and Chapters 173-26 and 173-27 WAC.
+The County shall make administrative decisions and interpretations of the policies and regulations of this Program and the Act in accordance with Chapter 20.037 TCC.
+The County shall consult with Ecology when needed to ensure that any formal written interpretations are consistent with the purpose and intent of Chapter 90.58 RCW, and Chapters 173-26 and 173-27 WAC.

-K. Monitoring
+LK.
+Monitoring

 The County will track all shoreline permits and exemption activities to evaluate whether the Master Program is achieving no net loss of ecological functions.
 Project monitoring is required for individual restoration and mitigation projects consistent with the critical areas regulations located in Section 24.35.017 TCC of Appendix E of this Program.
 In addition, the County shall conduct system-wide monitoring of shoreline conditions and development activity that occur in shoreline jurisdiction outside of critical areas and their buffers, to the degree practical.
-Activities to be tracked using the County's permit system include development, conservation, restoration and mitigation, such as:
+The County intends to establish an advisory committee to assist with no net loss monitoring efforts.
+Committee activities may include, but will not limited to: reviewing permitting data and restoration and mitigation monitoring reports; conducting research on potential impacts, benefits, and best practices related to shoreline development and uses, such as aquaculture; monitoring shoreline conditions; making recommendations for no net loss tracking parameters; and assisting with the development of reports or assessments of how the no net loss standard is being upheld during implementation of the SMP.
+The official establishment, membership, appointment, duties, and other parameters of the committee shall be determined by the Board of County Commissioners.
+Activities to be tracked, including through the useing of the County's permit system, include development, conservation, restoration and mitigation, such as:

 - 1. New shoreline development, including the number and square footage of overwater structures, road lengths in shoreline jurisdiction, bridge and culvert crossings of water bodies - 2.
 Shoreline Variances and the nature of the variance - 3.
-Compliance issues

-- 4. Net changes in impervious surface areas, including associated stormwater management - 5.
+Compliance issues - 4.
+Net changes in impervious surface areas, including associated stormwater management - 5.
 Net changes in fill - 6.
 Net changes in armoring (linear length or area of bulkheads, revetments, bioengineering, seawalls, groins, retaining walls, gabions), including changes in total length and composition - 7.
 Net changes in vegetation (area, character, degree of invasive species coverage), including forest cover, and marine and freshwater riparian vegetation - 8.
 Acres of permanently protected areas, with no or limited development (including public ownership, current use, conservation easements, fee ownerships, non-governmental organization holdings) - 9.
 Water quality parameters such as shellfish closures or 303(d) listings - 10.
 Number of bald eagle and osprey nests, and great blue heron roosts and rookeries. - 11.
 Wetlands acreage: Fill of natural wetlands and constructed or engineered wetlands.
 This includes nearshore tidal estuaries. - 12.
-Area of seagrasses, kelp and emergent aquatic vegetation
+Area of seagrasses, kelp and emergent aquatic vegetation the Thurston County Shoreline Inventory and Characterization Report (2013), changes to the Master Program and/or Shoreline Restoration Plan (Appendix C) shall be proposed at the time of the teneight-year update to prevent further degradation and address the loss in ecological functions.

 Using this information and information about the outcomes of other actions and programs of the other County departments, a no net loss report shall be prepared as part of the Program update required by RCW 90.58.080.
-Should the no net loss report show degradation of the baseline condition documented in the Thurston County Shoreline Inventory and Characterization Report (2013), changes to the Master Program and/or Shoreline Restoration Plan (Appendix C) shall be proposed at the time of the eight-year update to prevent further degradation and address the loss in ecological functions.
+Should the no net loss report show degradation of the baseline condition documented in